spcl/dace/doc/sdfg/ir.rst

 symbol names to symbolic expressions based on external values.
 Symbols cannot be transferred out of the nested SDFG (as this breaks the assumptions behind symbol values, see :ref:`sdfg-symbol` for more information).

-**Map**: A scope that denotes parallelism. consists of at least two nodes: entry (trapezoid) and exit (inverted trapezoid) nodes.
+**Map**: A scope that denotes parallelism.
+Maps consist of at least two nodes: entry (trapezoid) and exit (inverted trapezoid) nodes.
+Those nodes are annotated with parameters and symbolic ranges, which specify the parallel iteration space.
 The two nodes can wrap an arbitrary subgraph by dominating and post-dominating the contents, which means that every edge that originates from outside the scope must go through one of the entry/exit nodes.
+In the SDFG language, the subgraph within the map scope is replicated a parametric number of times and can be scheduled to different computational units (e.g., CPU cores).
 For more information, see :ref:`sdfg-map`.

-**Consume**:

-**Library Node**:
+**Consume**: The streaming counterpart to the Map scope, denoting parametric parallelism via multiple consumers in a producer/consumer relationship.
+There is always a Stream access node connected directly to the consume scope, which will be processed by the number of processing elements (PEs) specified on the nodes.
+Additionally, an optional quiescence condition can be used to specify early stopping for consuming.
+By default, consumption will stop when the input stream is empty for the first time.
+Note that a stream can also be an output of a consume scope, so you can keep producing more tasks for the same scope as you are consuming (useful for unrolling recursion).

+**Library Node**: A high-level node that represents a specific function (e.g., matrix multiplication).
+During compilation and optimization, Library Nodes are *expanded* to different implementations, for example to call a fast library (e.g., CUBLAS, MKL), or to a native SDFG representation of it.
 For more information, see :ref:`libnodes`.

 **Memlet**: Data movement unit.
-Mention WCR here.
+The memlet contains information about which data is being moved, what are the constraints of the data being moved (the *subset*), how much data is moved (*volume*), and more.
+If the movement specifies an update, for example when summing a value to existing memory, there is no need to read the original value with an additional memlet.
+Instead, a *write-conflict resolution* (WCR) function can be specified: the function takes the original value and the new value, and specifies how the update is performed.
+In the summation example, the WCR is ``lambda old, new: old + new``.
 For more information, see :ref:`sdfg-memlet`.

 **State**: Contains any of the above dataflow elements.

-**State Transition** (inter-state edge): Condition, assignments
+A state's execution is entirely driven by dataflow, and at the end of each state there is an implicit synchronization point, so it will not finish executing until all the last nodes have been reached (this assumption can be removed in extreme cases, see :class:`~dace.sdfg.state.SDFGState.nosync`).

+**State Transition**: Transitions, internally referred to as *inter-state edges*, specify how execution proceeds after the end of a State.
+Inter-state edges optionally contain a symbolic *condition* that is checked at the end of the preceding state.
+If any of the conditions are true, execution will continue to the destination of this edge (the behavior if more than one edge is true is undefined).
+If no condition is met (or no more outgoing edges exist), the SDFG's execution is complete.
+State transitions also specify a dictionary of *assignments*, each of which can set a symbol to a new value (in fact, this is **the only way in which a symbol can change its value**).
+Both conditions and assignments can depend on values from data containers, but can only set symbols.
+The condition/assignment properties allow SDFGs to represent control flow constructs, such as for-loops and branches, in a concise manner.

 .. _descriptors: